adbar/tweets-tools/README.md

 * a mapping for the database entries
 * a Python script selecting relevant elements and feeding them to the database

+For more information see my blog post [Tips and tricks for indexing text with ElasticSearch](http://adrien.barbaresi.eu/blog/tips-indexation-elasticsearch.html).

 ### Reference